Attaches an object or object graph to the object context in a specific entity set.

 Any object from the object graph already exists in another state manager.

-Call on the ObjectContext to attach the object to a specific entity set in the object context or if the object has a a null reference (Nothing in Visual Basic) (Nothing in Visual Basic) EntityKey value.
+Call on the ObjectContext to attach the object to a specific entity set in the object context or if the object has a Nothing (Nothing in Visual Basic) EntityKey value.
 For more information, see Attaching Objects (Entity Framework).

 The object being attached can be a single object or be part of the graph.